 6-23-4.
-Guaranteed utility savings contract; performance bond required.
+Guaranteed energy savings contract; performance bond required.

-A governmental unit shall not enter into a guaranteed utility savings contract unless a performance bond that meets the requirements of this section is delivered by the qualified provider to the governmental unit and that bond becomes binding on the parties upon the execution of the guaranteed utility savings contract.
+No governmental unit shall enter into a guaranteed energy savings contract unless a performance bond that meets the requirements of this section is delivered by the qualified provider to the governmental unit and that bond becomes binding on the parties upon the execution of the contract.
 The qualified provider shall provide a performance bond satisfactory to the governmental unit and its approving agency executed by a surety company authorized to do business in this state and approved in federal circular 570 published by the United States treasury department or by the state board of finance.
-The bond shall be in an amount equal to the amount of the guarantee given by the qualified provider in the guaranteed utility savings contract.
+The bond shall be in an amount equal to the amount of the guarantee given by the qualified provider in the guaranteed energy savings contract.